Qualifying Exam

 Examination Metrics

 Exam metrics are created by both the department and the track-specific exam committees as guidelines for the examination committee and the student.
-These should define general areas considered as fundamental to research.
-The General Examination Metrics from the department are consistent between track-specific exam committees, and Track-Specific Examination Metrics are updated by the track-specific committees and returned to the Bioengineering Graduate Program for approval.
-General metrics are as follows:
+These define general areas considered as fundamental to research.
+A complete list of the general and track-specific fundamentals can be viewed here.

 Examination Process